-Problems with our feet can be the first sign of more serious medical conditions such as:
+Problems with our feet can be the first sign of more serious medical conditions, such as:

-It also helps to keep blood circulating to your feet as much as possible.
+Prevent problems - It also helps to keep blood circulating to your feet as much as possible.
 You can do this by:

 - putting your feet up when you are sitting or lying down

 - stretching if you've had to sit for a prolonged period